 Together with the site at Koeln, the DLR site at Oberpfaffenhofen is one of Germany's largest research centres.
 Located near the A96 motorway between Munich and Lindau, the site is home to eight scientific institues and currently employs approximately 1500 people.
 The research centre's main fields of activity include paricipating in space missions, climate research, research and development in the field of Earth observation, developing navigation systems and advanced robotics development.

-The German Aerospace Center (DLR) in Stuttgart consists of five research institutes conducting research into the areas of space, aeronautics, energy and transportation.
+The German Aerospace Center (DLR) in Stuttgart consists of six research institutes conducting research into the areas of aeronautics, space, energy, transport and security.
+It currently employs more than 600 people.
+Today's DLR site goes back to the Research Institute of Jet Propulsion Physics, which was founded at the Stuttgart Airport in 1954.

 The Trauen site of the German Aerospace Center (DLR) is situated on Lüneburg Heath, close to the German military airport at Fassberg.
 This handy location, far from any settlements of note and yet close to many major conurbations, has been in use since 1935 for cutting-edge research.
 The work and experiments of Prof. Eugen Sänger, who oversaw the construction of the rocket-engine development centre in Trauen and developed breathtaking engines for rockets and guided missiles, aroused particular interest.
 One of his ground-breaking innovations is still used today in almost all rocket engines: jet cooling by propellant.